kalash-kala/kalash-kala/README.md

 - 👋 Hi, I’m @kalash-kala
-- 👀 I’m interested in Competitive Programming, development and ML
+- 👀 I’m interested in Competitive Programming, development and Machine Learning
-- 🌱 I’m currently learning FLutter
+- 🌱 I’m currently learning Machine learning And Deep learning
-- 💞️ I’m looking to collaborate on Flutter projects
+- 💞️ I’m looking to collaborate on Data Science and Machine Learning projects
 - 📫 How to reach me kalashkala@gmail.com

 <!---